aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.mathtext/mathaccent/__init__/_index.md

 ## __init__ {#imathelement-char}
-Creates a math accent applying to a specified math element with the default accent character value
+Creates a math accent applying to a specified math element

 ```python